dataleonlabs/yap/README.md

 Yap offers powerful, yet lightweight features that allow fine-grained control over your API ecosystem.

-* **RESTFul API** – full programmatic access to the internals makes it easy to manage your API users, keys and API configuration from within your systems.
+* **RESTful API** – full programmatic access to the internals makes it easy to manage your API users, keys and API configuration from within your systems.
 * **Multiple access protocols** – out of the box, YAP supports token-based, HMAC-signed, basic auth and keyless access methods.
-* **Rate Limiting** – easily rate limit of your API users; rate limiting is granular and can be applied on a per-key basis.
+* **Rate limiting** – easily rate limit of your API users; rate limiting is granular and can be applied on a per-key basis.
 * **Quotas** – enforce usage quotas on users to manage capacity or charge for tiered access.
-* **Granular Access Control** – grant API access on a version-by-version basis, grant keys access to multiple APIs or just a single version.
+* **Granular access control** – grant API access on a version-by-version basis, grant keys access to multiple APIs or just a single version.
-* **API Versioning** – API versions can be easily set and deprecated at a specific time and date.
+* **API versioning** – API versions can be easily set and deprecated at a specific time and date.
 * **Blacklist/Whitelist/Ignored endpoint access** – enforce strict security models on a version-by-version basis to your access points.
 * **Webhooks** – trigger webhooks against events such as quota violations and authentication failures.
-* **IP Whitelisting** – Block access to non-trusted IP addresses for more secure interactions.
+* **IP whitelisting** – Block access to non-trusted IP addresses for more secure interactions.

 YAP is written in NodeJS, which makes it fast and easy to set up.

 ## Yap API management platform
 The YAP desktop version can be used with the YAP API Gateway to provide a full lifecycle API management platform.
 For more details, visit https://youngapp.io and to see the full feature set, explore https://manual.youngapp.co

-#### Feaures available on cloud edition
+#### Feaures available for cloud edition
-* **API Full-managed** – create your API on cloud editor and hosted by Young App in realtime.
+* **Fully managed API** – create your API on cloud editor and hosted by Young App in realtime.
 * **Functions** – create on real-time cloud functions.
 * **Advanced policies** – use advanced policies for better security.
 * **Advanced connectors** – use complex app and connectors directly on the YAP platform.